 Subsistence Certificates/Certificates of Registration

-Pennfile allows you to submit your filing application electronically, but your application still requires human review.
-We are experiencing high volumes of applications a this time.
+Business Filing Services allows you to submit your filings electronically, but your application still requires human review.
+Submissions are processed in the date they are received unless expedited services are requested.
 Processing times may vary and are noted on the search page for every filing type.
 We appreciate your patience.
-Upon completion, your documents will be returned via email.
+Upon completion, documents submitted online will be returned via the Business Filing Services portal.

-As we work to digitize our Corporate database, you may notice that some documents are readily available while others require scanning.
-When ordering documents that have not been scanned yet, we ask that you allow up to five business days for your order to be processed.
-Once your order is processed, you will be invoiced $3 per page.
-Within 24 hours of final payment, your documents will emailed to you.
+As we work to digitize our entire business entity database from microfilm, you may notice that some documents are readily available while others require scanning.
+When ordering documents that have not been digitized, we ask that you allow up to five business days for your order to be processed.
+Once your order is complete, you will be notified via email that the records are available in the Business Filing Services portal.

 UCC Filing Search